Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 You should be able to see query history with Step 2 using Virtual Warehouse, and you won't be able to find any query from Step 3 because it's using local compute resources and query history is not supported by local testing.
 Please refer to [Snowflake documentation ](https://docs.snowflake.com/en/developer-guide/snowpark/python/testing-locally) for details related to this.

 #### Step 4: Clean up
-Run the below command in a snowflake worksheet to drop the database and all objects under database RETAIL_FOOT_TRAFFIC_DATA.
+Run the below command in a snowflake worksheet to drop the database and all objects under database SNOWPARK_BEST_PRACTICES_LABS.
 ```
 DROP DATABASE IF EXISTS SNOWPARK_BEST_PRACTICES_LABS CASCADE ;
 ```